forreya/critter-app/README.md

 Specifications:
 -------

-A photo-sharing app that allows users to post **chirps** to a public stream.
+A fullstack photo-sharing app that allows users to post and view **chirps** to a public stream.

 Some features: